8 min read

 The wizard walks you through:

-• Brave Search — the default search provider.
+• Brave Search: the default.
 Returns structured results with titles, URLs, and snippets.
-The free tier gives you 2,000 requests/month, which is more than enough for a daily report.
+Free tier gives you 2,000 requests/month.

-• Perplexity Sonar — returns AI-synthesized answers with citations from real-time web search.
-Great for getting summarized context on complex topics.
+• Perplexity Sonar: returns AI-synthesized answers with citations from live web search.
+Good for summarized context on complex topics.

-• Exa — a search engine built for AI.
-Returns semantically relevant results that tend to surface higher quality sources than traditional keyword search.
+• Exa: a search engine built for AI.
+Tends to surface higher-quality sources than keyword search.

 Set the API keys as environment variables in ~/.openclaw/.env: